 - defending a hedge fund portfolio manager in an Eastern District of New York criminal securities fraud case alleging insider trading, market manipulation and racketeering

 - representing a major accounting firm in government investigations and private litigation following problems at audit clients

 - defending a senior partner of a private equity firm in an SEC investigation regarding disclosures relating to a portfolio company

 - representing the general counsel of a well-known public company in audit committee, SEC and DOJ investigations of alleged vendor fraud and accounting problems.

 Awards & Accolades

-- Recognized in Best Lawyers in America, 2013, in the areas of Securities Regulation and White Collar Criminal Defense
+- Recognized in Best Lawyers in America, 2013 and 2014, in the areas of Securities Regulation and White Collar Criminal Defense

 - Participated in a panel titled “Overview of Dodd-Frank Whistleblower Law and Practice” at the 2013 New York City Bar CLE Conference “Hot Topics in SEC Enforcement”